Just Energy: Legal and regulatory proceedings

-San Francisco's KPIX-TV news reported in June 2013 that there had been tens of thousands of complaints across the U.S. from consumers saying they were misled into signing up with Just Energy, and instead of saving money on their monthly bills as advertised, the cost went up.
-The complaints led to a consumer fraud lawsuit filed by the state of Illinois, and investigations in New York, Ohio, and Canada.
-Just Energy settled each of these cases, paying large fines and promising to change its sales practices.

 In June 2003, the Toronto Star reported that both Direct Energy and the Ontario Energy Savings Corp., a subsidiary of the Energy Savings Income Fund, had been charged with fraud as a result of its agents having forged energy contracts, and had been fined.
 In 2010, three former Just Energy salespeople were charged in Alberta, Canada with having forged customer signatures on fraudulent energy contracts.
 The three defendants pleaded guilty and were fined a total of $6,800.

 In July 2008, the Attorney General of New York state brought action against U.S. Energy Savings (now Just Energy) for deceptive sales practices.
 The company was obliged to pay $200,000 in penalties and costs to the state.

 "U.S. Energy Savings (now Just Energy) is purposely deceiving consumers", Attorney General Madigan said.
 "Many of these families signed up for this program based on the false claim that they would save on their monthly utility bills.
 Instead, U.S. Energy locked them into a contract that actually charged them more for natural gas."

 In response to criticism, Just Energy's CEO Ken Hartwick said in an interview with Report on Business magazine in 2013 that Just Energy dropped the savings claim years ago.
 Hartwick claims the company has taken steps to ensure that consumers know that they are purchasing what equates to an insurance product.
 He further claims all sales are followed up with a verification phone call by a third party to mitigate against any aggressive sales tactics.
 However, Just Energy salespeople are still making claims of savings, despite the vast majority of customers paying more.
 Since Hartwick's claim, Just Energy has been cited by the Ontario Energy Board in November 2013 and November 2014, and by the Attorney General of Massachusetts in January 2015, for continued infractions, including widespread deceptive sales practices.
 Hartwick left the company in 2014.
-James Lewis and Deborah Merril, who helped to found the company in 2002, are now joint CEOs.
+James Lewis and Deborah Merril, who helped to found the company in 2002, became joint CEOs.